-- 1. The Department Chairperson will distribute the current A.R.R.T.
-Examination booklet (this includes the examination application form) to all eligible students during the semester in which they intend to graduate. - 2.
-The Department Chairperson's signature is the very last step in order to submit the application for the American Registry Exam.
-The student will contact the Department Chairperson to set up a time when the application can be signed. - 3.
+- 1. The Department Chairperson will distribute the A.R.R.T.
+Application form to all eligible students during the semester in which they intend to graduate. - 2.
+The Department Chairperson will establish the date the form is due for signature each semester.
+The Department Chairperson's signature is the very last step in order to submit the application for the American Registry Exam. - 3.
 In order for the Department Chairperson to sign the application form, it must be thoroughly completed by the student, inclusive of the student's photo and signature.
-However, the Department Chairperson, not the student, will fill in the dates of attendance.
-Students are also responsible for the testing fee. - 4.
-In addition to the completed application, the student must have met the following: - a.
-Successful completion of all required competencies. - b.
-All absences in excess of the benefit time must be made up to the satisfaction of the Clinical Coordinator and the Department Chairperson. - c.
-Successful completion of all required courses. - d.
-Payment of all outstanding Program debts. - 5.
-The Department Chairperson will return the signed application to the student.
-If the student cannot wait to obtain the signature, the Department Chairperson will notify the student, via e-mail, that the form is ready to pick up.
-It is the responsibility of the student(s) to mail their own application to the A.R.R.T. - 6.
-Students will receive a confirmation number from the A.R.R.T. (provided the application is complete).
+However, the Department Chairperson, not the student, will complete the dates of attendance. - 4.
+The Department Chairperson will notify the student, via e-mail, that the form is ready to pick up.
+The student is responsible for the testing fee and for mailing the application to the A.R.R.T. - 5.
+The student will receive a confirmation number from the A.R.R.T. (provided the application is complete).
 This number is required in order to schedule a testing date.